 Partner With the Doctor and Participate in Treatment Decisions

-Your loved one may be more motivated to follow through and stay on track with his or her medication and treatments if he or she is engaged in care and involved in making decisions together with the doctor.
+Your loved one may be more motivated to follow through and stay on track with his or her medication and treatments if he or she is involved in making decisions in his or her care together with the doctor.

 Make Recovery Goals

 Work with your loved one to identify recovery goals and create a plan for reaching them.